Insider Selling: Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Sells 20,000 Shares of Stock

-Interactive Brokers Group, Inc. (NASDAQ:IBKR – Get Rating) Chairman Thomas Peterffy sold 20,000 shares of the firm’s stock in a transaction dated Monday, May 16th.
-The stock was sold at an average price of $54.99, for a total transaction of $1,099,800.00.
-Following the sale, the chairman now owns 2,607,511 shares of the company’s stock, valued at approximately $143,387,029.89.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Interactive Brokers Group, Inc. (NASDAQ:IBKR – Get Rating) Chairman Thomas Peterffy sold 20,000 shares of the company’s stock in a transaction on Monday, May 23rd.
+The shares were sold at an average price of $57.65, for a total value of $1,153,000.00.
+Following the completion of the transaction, the chairman now owns 2,507,511 shares of the company’s stock, valued at approximately $144,558,009.15.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.

 Thomas Peterffy also recently made the following trade(s):

-The business also recently declared a quarterly dividend, which will be paid on Tuesday, June 14th.
-Investors of record on Wednesday, June 1st will be issued a dividend of $0.10 per share.
-This represents a $0.40 annualized dividend and a dividend yield of 0.74%.
+The firm also recently declared a quarterly dividend, which will be paid on Tuesday, June 14th.
+Stockholders of record on Wednesday, June 1st will be paid a $0.10 dividend.
+This represents a $0.40 annualized dividend and a dividend yield of 0.71%.
 The ex-dividend date is Tuesday, May 31st.
-Interactive Brokers Group’s dividend payout ratio (DPR) is presently 14.08%.
+Interactive Brokers Group’s dividend payout ratio is currently 14.08%.

-Institutional investors have recently made changes to their positions in the stock.
-First Horizon Advisors Inc. grew its holdings in Interactive Brokers Group by 112.7% during the 4th quarter.
-First Horizon Advisors Inc. now owns 336 shares of the financial services provider’s stock worth $26,000 after acquiring an additional 178 shares during the last quarter.
-Quent Capital LLC bought a new stake in Interactive Brokers Group during the 4th quarter worth approximately $28,000.
-Steward Partners Investment Advisory LLC grew its holdings in Interactive Brokers Group by 692.5% during the 1st quarter.
-Steward Partners Investment Advisory LLC now owns 420 shares of the financial services provider’s stock worth $28,000 after acquiring an additional 367 shares during the last quarter.
-Penserra Capital Management LLC bought a new stake in Interactive Brokers Group during the 3rd quarter worth approximately $29,000.
-Finally, Fifth Third Bancorp grew its holdings in Interactive Brokers Group by 72.4% during the 4th quarter.
-Fifth Third Bancorp now owns 381 shares of the financial services provider’s stock worth $30,000 after acquiring an additional 160 shares during the last quarter.
-20.49% of the stock is currently owned by institutional investors.
+Several institutional investors and hedge funds have recently modified their holdings of IBKR.
+Marshall Wace LLP grew its holdings in shares of Interactive Brokers Group by 151.4% in the fourth quarter.
+Marshall Wace LLP now owns 4,359,441 shares of the financial services provider’s stock worth $346,228,000 after acquiring an additional 2,625,600 shares during the period.
+Samlyn Capital LLC grew its holdings in shares of Interactive Brokers Group by 745.8% in the fourth quarter.
+Samlyn Capital LLC now owns 1,768,263 shares of the financial services provider’s stock worth $140,436,000 after acquiring an additional 1,559,196 shares during the period.
+Norges Bank bought a new stake in shares of Interactive Brokers Group in the fourth quarter worth $60,173,000.
+MARSHALL WACE ASIA Ltd grew its holdings in shares of Interactive Brokers Group by 63.6% in the third quarter.
+MARSHALL WACE ASIA Ltd now owns 1,627,635 shares of the financial services provider’s stock worth $101,467,000 after acquiring an additional 632,642 shares during the period.
+Finally, Victory Capital Management Inc. grew its holdings in shares of Interactive Brokers Group by 916.8% in the fourth quarter.
+Victory Capital Management Inc. now owns 688,823 shares of the financial services provider’s stock worth $54,706,000 after acquiring an additional 621,079 shares during the period.
+20.49% of the stock is owned by institutional investors.

-Several equities analysts have commented on the stock.
-Keefe, Bruyette & Woods raised shares of Interactive Brokers Group from a “market perform” rating to an “outperform” rating and set a $90.00 target price on the stock in a report on Wednesday, January 19th.
-Bank of America raised their target price on shares of Interactive Brokers Group from $111.00 to $117.00 and gave the company a “buy” rating in a report on Wednesday, April 20th.
-Zacks Investment Research lowered shares of Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $71.00 target price on the stock. in a report on Tuesday, April 5th.
-StockNews.com assumed coverage on shares of Interactive Brokers Group in a report on Thursday, March 31st.
-They issued a “sell” rating on the stock.
-Finally, The Goldman Sachs Group raised shares of Interactive Brokers Group from a “neutral” rating to a “buy” rating and set a $90.00 target price on the stock in a report on Tuesday, April 26th.
-One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and three have assigned a buy rating to the company.
-According to data from MarketBeat.com, Interactive Brokers Group has an average rating of “Hold” and an average target price of $92.00.
+A number of brokerages recently issued reports on IBKR.
+Zacks Investment Research cut Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $71.00 price objective on the stock. in a report on Tuesday, April 5th.
+The Goldman Sachs Group raised Interactive Brokers Group from a “neutral” rating to a “buy” rating and set a $90.00 price objective on the stock in a report on Tuesday, April 26th.
+StockNews.com raised Interactive Brokers Group from a “sell” rating to a “hold” rating in a report on Wednesday, May 18th.
+Finally, Bank of America increased their price objective on Interactive Brokers Group from $111.00 to $117.00 and gave the stock a “buy” rating in a report on Wednesday, April 20th.
+Two investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
+According to data from MarketBeat, the company presently has a consensus rating of “Buy” and an average price target of $92.00.

 Interactive Brokers Group Company Profile (Get Rating)